microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 > - Log into your Azure subscription in your environment using Azure CLI and on the [Azure Portal][az-portal] using your credentials.
 > - Instructions and solutions will be given for the Azure CLI, but you can also use the Azure Portal if you prefer.
-> - Register the Azure providers on your Azure Subscription if not done yet: `Microsoft.Web`, `Microsoft.OperationalInsights`, `Microsoft.Cache`, `Microsoft.ApiManagement`, `Microsoft.DocumentDB`
+> - Register the Azure providers on your Azure Subscription if not done yet: `Microsoft.Web`, `Microsoft.OperationalInsights`, `Microsoft.Cache`, `Microsoft.ApiManagement`, `Microsoft.DocumentDB`, `Microsoft.LoadTestService`.

 </div>